AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-link-fields.md

 Data items included in a data view may have slight differences in property naming, despite those properties representing the same logical thing.
 For example, data from one equipment manufacturer reports `Temperature`, while another reports `Temp` instead.

 Data views can overcome property naming differences by linking these similar properties into a single data field.
-This applies to stream properties referenced by id or by name, and to stream metadata keys.
+This applies to stream properties referenced by Id or by name, and to stream metadata keys.
 Asset properties can also be linked.

 ## To link fields